Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

 Who are these “companies and partners”?
 What are the legal bases for processing?
 Bolt provides no details.

-Bolt uses Google's toolbox for App developers: Firebase.
-Your personal data leaked via domain call https://firebaseremoteconfig.googleapis.com, this is the tool Remote Config which allows Bolt to customize its app without having to redeploy the application.
+Bolt uses Google's toolkit for app developers: Firebase.
+Your personal data leaks through a call to the domain https://firebaseremoteconfig.googleapis.com.
+This is the Remote Config tool, which lets Bolt customize its app without redeploying it.

-If we read Remote Config documentation, Google does not elaborate on the type of data transmitted, only:
+In the Remote Config documentation, Google says little about the type of data transmitted, only:

 Don't store confidential data in Remote Config parameter keys or parameter values.
 It is possible to decode any parameter keys or values stored in the Remote Config settings for your project.

-However, this is what Bolt does with my personal data, which I consider confidential: name, email and phone number.
-We also note in the Remote Config documentation that it communicates well with Google Analytics (which, in its version for Apps, is part of the Firebase toolbox):
+Yet this is exactly what Bolt does with my personal data, which I consider confidential: name, email and phone number.
+The Remote Config documentation also makes clear that it does talk to Google Analytics (whose app version is part of the Firebase toolkit):

 You can use Remote Config to provide variations on your app's user experience to different segments of your user base by app version, by Google Analytics audience, by language, and more.